South Padre Island, Texas: Climate

-South Padre Island experiences a warm humid subtropical climate (Köppen Cwa), transitioning into a hot semi-arid climate (BSh).
+South Padre Island experiences a warm humid subtropical climate (Köppen Cfa), transitioning into a hot semi-arid climate (BSh).
 The average high in January is 68 °F and the average low is 52 °F. The average high in July is 90 °F, and the average low is 77 °F. The warm season is long, as average high temperatures are 80–89 F, and average low temperatures typically around 77 °F. The region experiences relatively high dew point values, around 75 °F in the summer time, resulting in higher relative humidity values from June through September.
 Rainfall tends to be the highest during the summer and autumn months, usually ranging from 2 to 6 inches of rain each month.
 September has the highest rainfall, averaging 6.3 inches, followed by October, which averages 4 inches of rain.
 Due to the island being next to the ocean, temperatures above 100 °F are not common.
 South Padre Island went down to at least 25 F during the 2021 Texas freeze.

 Due to the fact that South Padre Island is surrounded by water, precipitation is a little higher than cities farther inland in the Rio Grande Valley.